LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpdateCustomObjectByToken-put-">Custom Object Update by Access Token (PUT)</h4>
  This API is used to update the specified custom object data of the specified account.
-If the value of updatetype is 'replace' then it will fully replace custom object with the new custom object and if the value of updatetype is 'partialreplace' then it will perform an upsert type operation [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-object/custom-object-update-by-objectrecordid-and-token)
+If the value of updatetype is 'replace' then it will fully replace custom object with the new custom object and if the value of updatetype is 'partialreplace' then it will perform an upsert type operation

 ```java